Euthanizing a Rabbit at Home

 If you have talked to your veterinarian and you are considering home pet euthanasia, please contact Dr. Goldie Rosen to discuss further 905-876-7766 or fill out our Contact Form.

 What Happens After Home Euthanasia?

-As a family owned and operated company, the team at Pets Above understand the importance of respectful and compassionate aftercare and promise that your pet will be handled with the same amount of care and respect as if they were their own pets.
+As a family-owned and operated company, the team at Pets Above understands the importance of respectful and compassionate aftercare and promises that your pet will be handled with the same amount of care and respect as if they were their own pets.